Fitz-um/Mr-simplistic/README.md

-# Hi there, I'm Fitsum👋
+# Hi there👋, I'm Fitsum

 ## About Me